 Egg wash:

-- 1 Egg
+- 1 large Egg

-- 2 tablespoon oat milk
+- 30 ml oat milk

 Instructions

-- In a non-stick pan, mix 35 grams of bread flour with 175 grams of water.
-Mix well.
-Place over medium heat and keep stirring until the mixture becomes a smooth thick slurry paste.
-It should be smooth enough to slide out of the pan into a bowl.
+- It should be smooth enough to slide out of the pan into a bowl.
 If it is too thick then it will not incorporate into your dough well.
-This is your Tangzhong.
+This is your Tangzhong starter.
 Remove it off heat and transfer to a dish.
 Allow this to cool down to room temperature while covered.

-- Meanwhile, in a large mixing bowl add bread flour, salt, sugar, and instant dry yeast and mix well.
-Then add in egg, lukewarm milk, butter, along with the 155 grams of Tangzhong.
-Mix until everything is incorporated.
+- Meanwhile, in a large mixing bowl add bread flour, sugar, salt, and instant yeast and mix well.
+Then add egg, lukewarm oat milk, butter along with the 155 grams of Tangzhong starter dough.
+Mix until everything is incorporated and becomes small sticky ball of dough.

-- Mix well until it becomes a small sticky ball of dough.
-Remove the dough from the mixing bowl and knead for 15-30 minutes until it’s smooth and not as tacky.
-The dough should have an elastic stretchy feel.
-It will still be a bit sticky which is normal.
-You may use some bread flour here but not too much, about 2-3 tablespoon maximum.
-Note: I found using a stand mixer to be helpful for this whole process.
+- Remove the dough from the mixing bowl and knead for 15-30 minutes until it’s smooth and not as tacky by hand or in a stand mixer.
+The dough should have an elastic stretchy feel with a slight sticky feel.
+You may use some bread flour here but not too much, about 2-3 tablespoon maximum to make it less tacky.
 If using a stand mixer, mix on medium speed for 15 minutes and then remove from bowl to knead again on a flour surface for a couple minutes.

 - Once it has doubled, divide dough into 3 equal portions.
 Roll into balls.
-You may use bread flour here (4 tablespoon at most) but not too much as the dough needs to remain a bit sticky.
+You may use bread flour here (4 tablespoon at most) but not too much as the dough needs to remain sticky.

 - Cover and allow this to rest in a warm area until it has doubled in size, about 45-60 mins.
 The dough should have risen to be a bit taller than the height of your bread pan.